osquery/foundation/docs/office-hours/20191015_meeting_notes.md

 ## Updates from Facebook

-Groob asks if Ryan can be engaged again.
-This may not be the best time for Ryan.
+Groob asks if Ryan will be engaged again.
+We learn that this may not be the best meeting time for Ryan.
 Ted will try to find out.

-Ted is merging bug fixes from GH to FB and the recent issue about http tests was created due to IPv6 testing.
+Ted is merging bug fixes from GH to FB.
+It's been pretty smooth.
+One recent issue about http tests was created due to IPv6 testing. (https://github.com/osquery/osquery/issues/5883)
 Need to revist `http_client` and changes in (PR #5606) to check IPv6 compatibility.

 ## Extensions support